-- Insert the whole bell pepper with the top in the handle and the bottom in the blade.
+- Insert the whole bell pepper with the top at the blade and the bottom at the handle.

 - Run the bell pepper through the spiralizer using the flat blade.
 This won’t work if you use another type of blade.